-Effective retroactively to March 1 and through at least July 31, UnitedAg has adopted the following plan benefit changes:
+Effective retroactively to March 1 and through September 30, UnitedAg has adopted the following plan benefit changes:

-- COVID-19 testing with a physician or physician's assistant order / prescription will be covered at 100% coverage with no deductible, coinsurance or co-payment.
+- COVID-19 testing with a physician or physician's assistant order / prescription.
+Testing will be covered at 100% coverage with no deductible, coinsurance or co-payment.

-- Telehealth services for COVID-19 benefits reimbursed at 100% with no deductible, coinsurance or copayment required (also available with HSA benefit plans).
+- Telehealth services for COVID-19 benefits reimbursed at 100% with no deductible, coinsurance or copayment required (also available for HSA benefit plans until September 30).

 - No pre-authorization of COVID-19 testing required but must be physician recommended.